7 best virtual office software for remote team collaboration

 Best for:

-- Remote or hybrid startups and SMBs wanting streamlined and centralized workflows for efficient project management.
+Product-led startups and SMBs that want streamlined and centralized workflows for efficient project management.

 How Switchboard brings collaborative teams together

-Just as the VCR changed the way we enjoy TV shows, Switchboard changes the way teams work together—no matter where or how they work.
-It’s designed to foster team connection, collaboration, and productivity through intuitive, persistent meeting rooms.
-These save your work and remember your progress so nothing gets lost: Just jump in any time and work together in real time or async.
+Switchboard changes the way teams work together—no matter where or how they work.
+It’s designed to foster team connection, collaboration, and productivity through intuitive, persistent rooms.
+These save your work and remember your progress so nothing gets lost: Just jump in whenever and work together in real time or on your own time.

 You can use Switchboard for: